-Located south of a sharp bend in the St. Johns River, more than 6,300 acres of natural communities represent Dunns Creek.
-These natural communities include sandhill, covered with longleaf pines, wiregrass and sand pine scrub.
+Located south of a sharp bend in the St. Johns River, more than 6,200 acres of natural communities are represented in Dunns Creek State Park.
+These natural communities include sandhills, covered with longleaf pines, wiregrass and sand pine scrub.
 These protect several endangered and threatened species, such as the gopher tortoise and other native animals.
 A picnic and hiking area is located on U.S. 17, north of Pomona Park.
 The 1.5-mile hiking and bicycling trail takes visitors to the pristine waters of Blue Pond.

-Activities include: Bicycling, Geocaching, Hiking, Horseback Trail Riding, Picnicking, and Wildlife Viewing
+Activities include: Bicycling, Geo-Seeking, Hiking, Horseback Trail Riding, Picnicking, and Wildlife Viewing

 Dunns Creek State Park is open 8 a.m. until sunset, 7 days per week.